jac99/FootAndBall/README.md

 <p align="center"> <img src="images/demo.gif" width="100%"> </p>

 ### Abstract
 The paper describes a deep neural network-based detector dedicated for ball and players detection in high resolution, long shot, video recordings of soccer matches.
-The detector, dubbed FootAndBall, has an efficient fully convolutional architecture and can operate on input video stream with an arbitrary resolution.
+The detector, dubbed **FootAndBall**, has an efficient fully convolutional architecture and can operate on input video stream with an arbitrary resolution.
 It produces ball confidence map encoding the position of the detected ball, player confidence map and player bounding boxes tensor encoding players’ positions and bounding boxes.
 The network uses Feature Pyramid Network desing